-Years ago, my dear friend, Jennifer Halverson, mentioned that she was collecting as many of the Alice Goudey books as she could find.
-Jennifer has the very best taste in books and she thought that they were charming and explained scientific ideas to children in a timeless and friendly way that is so rarely replicated in modern books today.
+Years ago, a dear friend mentioned that she was collecting as many of the Alice Goudey books as she could find.
+She has the very best taste in books and she thought that they were charming and explained scientific ideas to children in a timeless and friendly way that is so rarely replicated in modern books today.
 Similar to the Henri Fabre books which we were both aware of, the “Here Come” series by Alice Goudey was a treasure worth hunting for.

 At the time, my youngest was 7 or 8, but my oldest was 12, and I was beginning to shift my book collecting focus from young reader books more toward worthy books for teenagers.
 Curious, nonetheless, I began looking for the books myself and quickly discovered that these are out of print, well-loved by their owners, and therefore very hard to find.
 I realized, with some sadness, that given my budget, my needs, and my limitations, this was a treasure hunt that I was going to have to sit out.
 Imagine my delight when I heard that Jill Morgan of Purple House Press was working to begin these back into print!

 When my copy of Here Come the Bears arrived, my 11 and 12-year-olds snuggled up on the couch with me while I read aloud.
 This sweet and delightful story is written so that a young child might understand and enjoy it, but it is written so well and so creatively that this old mama and her tween children were captivated by it.
 When I was done reading, my “babies” thanked me several times for such a sweet time.
 It felt like time stood still for a moment and we were able to recapture one of those precious memories from early childhood and relive it.